 I don’t care.

-ATF Garamond, when it was released in 1917, was not an emulation of 16th century type.
-It’s a 20th century creation made for modern readers and modern designers.
+ATF Garamond, when it was released in 1917, was not an emulation of sixteenth-century type.
+It’s a twentieth-century creation made for modern readers and modern designers.
 Although the original was created for letterpress, the new digital ATF Garamond does a great job of capturing its look and feel.

 It’s a solid release with an extensive character set that includes everything that was in the original and more, with OpenType features to support it, a nice range of weights, and three optical sizes (a Display version would be awesome, please).